Search results for

 Microsoft Family Safety screenshot

-There are actually parental control apps that support platforms other than Android.
-You usually need parental control apps specifically for that platform, but companies are doing better about releasing mobile apps for non-mobile platforms.
+There are parental control apps that support platforms other than Android.
+It would help if you usually had parental control apps specifically for that platform, but companies are doing better about releasing mobile apps for non-mobile platforms.

 Some examples include Microsoft Family Safety and Nintendo Switch’s parental control app.
-Both apps serve mostly the same function.
+Both apps serve primarily the same function.
 Microsoft’s solution lets you monitor your child’s Xbox and Windows PC usage and limit various things.
-Meanwhile, Nintendo’s solution lets you monitor screen time and what games your kids play.
-There aren’t a ton of these types of apps, but if you can find one, we recommend it for use on other platforms besides Android.
+Meanwhile, Nintendo’s solution enables you to monitor screen time and what games your kids play.
+There aren’t many of these apps, but if you can find one, we recommend it for use on other platforms besides Android.

 Set up parental controls on Google Play